abpframework/abp/docs/en/UI/Angular/Card-Component.md

     <abp-card [cardStyle]="{width:'18rem'}">
       <img abpCardImgTop src="..." alt="...">
       <abp-card-body>
-        <p abpCardText>Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+        <p class="card-text" >Some quick example text to build on the card title and make up the bulk of the card's content.</p>
       </abp-card-body>
     </abp-card>
   `,